“Whether standing or walking, seated or lying down

 The Buddha’s Words on Loving Kindness

-Zen practice applies to all aspects of our lives, however the most common way to establish and sustain a personal Zen practice is through commitment to regular zazen.
-All that’s required for zazen is somewhere to sit, a block of uninterrupted time, and a timer.
-Each time you sit, know what your practice will be for that sitting period (following the breath, counting breaths, etc.), and resolve to stay with that practice until the sitting period ends.
+Zen practice applies to all aspects of our lives, however, the most common way to establish and sustain a personal Zen practice is through commitment to regular zazen.
+All that’s required for zazen is somewhere to sit, a block of uninterrupted time and a timer.
+Each time you sit, know what your practice will be for that sitting period (following the breath, counting breaths, etc.) and resolve to stay with that practice until the sitting period ends.

 Read more about types of practice

-When we sit together at the Melbourne Zen Group, each round of zazen lasts 25 minutes – this is a good length of time for establishing a regular, personal zazen practice.
+When we sit together at the Melbourne Zen Group, each round of zazen lasts 25 minutes.
+This is a good length of time for establishing a regular, personal zazen practice.

-Most people practice zazen on a zafu (meditation cushion), but zazen can also be practiced on a meditation stool or on a chair.
+Most people practice zazen on a zafu (meditation cushion), but zazen can also be practiced on a meditation stool or chair.
 There are several different positions that are commonly used.
 Regardless of position, the characteristics of good zazen posture are:

-- knees lower than hips (use as much height as you need to achieve this)
+• knees lower than hips (use as much height as you need to achieve this)

-- weight on sitting bones, hips tilted slightly forward, belly soft
+• weight on sitting bones, hips tilted slightly forward, belly soft

-- neck lengthened, with head level or chin slightly tucked under
+• neck lengthened, with head level or chin slightly tucked under

-- open chest, shoulders dropped down and back
+• open chest, shoulders dropped down and back

-- right hand rests in lap, palm up
+• right hand rests in lap, palm up

-- left hand rests on right hand, palm up
+• left hand rests on right hand, palm up

-- thumbs touch lightly to form an oval
+• thumbs touch lightly to form an oval.

 Take a few moments before starting each round of sitting to breathe deeply and settle into your posture.
 Once the zazen period starts, try to sit as still as possible.
 This is an important courtesy when sitting with a group, but it is also a point of practice – the urge to move about during zazen is often a reflection of our state of mind.